 Most people who read books tend to have a particular type of book they favor.
-Some of you read novels; some even focus on a certain genre, like science fiction or mysteries.
-Some read self help or personal growth.
+Some of you read novels, some even focus on a certain genre, like science fiction or mysteries.
+Some read self help or personal growth books.
 Some read extensively and largely exclusively in their area of career focus.

 But I am getting ahead of myself.

 Here are five reasons choosing to read a biography will be a choice that will benefit you in many ways.

 They allow you to stand on the shoulders of giants.
 In the 1670’s, Sir Isaac Newton wrote in a letter to his friend, Robert Hooke, “If I have seen further, it is by standing on the shoulders of giants.”
 That is exactly what reading biographies can do for you – allow you to see further because of what these people have achieved.
 Admittedly, not every biography is about a “giant,” but most are (and you can certainly pick from that list).
 However, even if the person you’re reading about is despicable and not worthy of praise or admiration, there likely are still many lessons to be gleaned from their life experiences and behaviors.
 Even if most are “things you don’t want to do.”